-Introduced in late 2014 as an accessory to Alienware's gaming computer lineup, the Alienware Graphics Amplifier (AGA) was one of the very first production external graphics enclosures.
+The Alienware Graphics Amplifier (AGA) was one of the very first production external graphics enclosures.
+It was introduced in late 2014 as an accessory to Alienware's gaming computer lineup.
 Instead of the more commonly known PCIe over Thunderbolt connection, Alienware created a proprietary PCIe connection and port for its select computers to pair with this Graphics Amplifier.
 This connection runs at x4 PCIe 3.0 and is faster than Thunderbolt eGPU, or so Alienware claims.
 It's currently selling for US$169 (Jan-2018).

 — Frank Azor (@AzorFrank) June 7, 2017

 With the onslaught of Thunderbolt 3 eGPU enclosures, does this remain true?
 There's only one way to find out.
 Put the Alienware Graphics Amplifier in a direct comparison with a Thunderbolt 3 external graphics enclosure, the Razer Core.
 The reference graphics card for this AGA review is an Nvidia GTX 980 Ti.
 I chose this GPU because I had run many benchmarks in my review of the Razer Core recently.
 We can use these data sets to look at GPU performance in desktop PCIe speed, full four lanes Thunderbolt 3 speed, and eGPU speed with a quad-core CPU.

 Currently, the Graphics Amplifier is compatible with these Alienware computers: